-The Reverend C L Franklin had three fantastic Soul diva daughters and he himself had a voice that came from deep down in the throat, it had a hypnotic repetitive chanting quality that really reached his audiences in gospel churches.
-His three great soul singer daughters; who must have learned something from their father’s method of delivery were Aretha, Erma and Carolyn.
-His style of deliverance was envied and copied by other preachers, several gospel, soul and blues singers; Soloman Burke accepts that his style owes much to Reverand Franklin.
-The Reverends three Soul singer daughters; Aretha Franklin, Irma Franklin and Caroline Franklin all sang in the church and then sang on soul 45’s.
-He was one of the most influential and charismatic church leaders in the City of Detroit and in his lifetime he recorded 76 albums of gospel songs and sermons many having impacts wider than church related sermon deliveries.
+The Reverend’s three Soul singer daughters, Aretha Franklin, Erma Franklin and Carolyn Franklin all sang in the church and then released some wonderful soul hits.
+He was one of the most influential and charismatic church leaders in the City of Detroit and in his lifetime he recorded 76 albums of gospel songs and sermons, many having impacts wider than church related sermon deliveries.
 He helped organize an early freedom march against racial discrimination in Detroit in 1963, with Rev. Dr. Martin Luther King who stood by his side.
 He represented the church at Supreme Florence Ballard’s funeral in 1976.

 He was born Clarence LeVaughn Franklin in Sunflower County, Mississippi.
 In 1946 he moved to Detroit and founded the New Bethel Baptist Church.
-The original is now replaced by The Detroit Medical Centre.
-In 1961 the church moved to a converted 2000 seater movie theatre at 8430 Linwood.
+The original is now replaced by The Detroit Medical Center.
+In 1961 the church moved to a converted 2000 seater movie theater at 8430 Linwood.

-1969 he rented the church to the Republic of New Africa, a militant black organization, only on a no guns allowed policy, stating ‘their goals are the same as ours, only they approach them from different directions.’
+Reverend Franklin became involved in the Civil Rights Movement in America.
+In 1969 the Rev C. L. Franklin rented his church to the Republic of New Afrika, a militant black organization, but only on a ‘no guns allowed’ policy, stating ‘their goals are the same as ours, only they approach them from different directions.’
 One Detroit police officer was killed and another wounded when shots were fired outside of the church during the meeting.
 142 persons were arrested and later released.

 Five people were sentenced for the shooting: probation for two of them, a 25-50 year sentence for one who pleaded guilty to assault with intent to murder.
-A 6th was granted immunity for grassing up the other guys!
+A sixth was granted immunity for informing on the other perpetrators.

 Rev Franklin was buried at Woodlawn Cemetery Detroit.